Family Learning Mentor

 What is a Family Learning Mentor?

 The Family Learning Mentor works within our school to help children and families with any difficulties they may be experiencing.
-They are there to listen, offer support and practical advice, signpost to other agencies and promote positive parenting.
+They are there to listen, offer support and practical advice, signpost to other agencies, carry out Early Help Assessments and promote positive parenting.

 Who does the Family Learning Mentor work with?